General Election Information

 Q2.
 What does the role of UNESC Representative entail?

 Duties and Responsibilities: The role of UNESC Representative carries a high level of responsibility to work in partnership with UNE and staff to meet the purpose of the UNESC.
-This includes making efforts to collaborate, liaise and communicate with other representatives, staff, attend meetings and Forums and participate with Students’ best interests in mind.
+This includes making efforts to collaborate, liaise and communicate with other representatives and staff, attend meetings, and participate with students’ best interests in mind.

 UNESC Representatives are tasked with:

-• collating student opinions, concerns and suggestions from their consultation and recording this, and reporting agreed upon solutions back to the student body or providing updates on work being conducted towards finding an appropriate solution.
+• collating student opinions, concerns and suggestions from their consultation, recording these, and reporting agreed upon solutions back to the student body or providing updates on work being conducted towards finding an appropriate solution.

-• supporting students via listening to their issues and pointing them in the right direction of services that may be of assistance.
+• supporting students by listening to their issues and pointing them in the right direction of services that may be of assistance.

 • providing handovers at the conclusion of their term to ensure the continuity of UNESC.